 Cracking is a widespread occurrence in fiberglass bathtubs.
 There are three reasons why bathtub cracks, including materials used, damage from aggressive cleaners, and damage from weighty objects.
 But some materials tend to be more flexible than others, which means they will bend if heavy objects are placed on them, thus preventing cracks.
-But if this flexible material is not installed with reinforcement, over some time, the weight will form pressure that will lead to cracks.
+But if this flexible material is not installed with reinforcement, the weight will form pressure that will lead to cracks over some time.

-Regardless of how the bathtub cracked you have two options, either repair it before it gets worse or buy a new one.
+Regardless of how the bathtub cracked, you have two options: repair it before it gets worse or buy a new one.
 We made a selection of the best farmhouse baths that might help your buying decision.

-One of the most common ways people think can fix a cracked bathtub is by applying flex seal.
+One of the most common ways people think they can fix a cracked bathtub is by applying a flex seal.
 But can flex fill a cracked bathtub?

 So how do you fix a bathtub crack?

 The tips I’m about to share with you are for porcelain tubs.
 If you have metal bathtubs, you should have them welded to fix the crack.
 You can take it to a welding shop or call a professional to fix it in your home.

 Fixing a porcelain bathtub

 You will need a bathtub repair kit for this job.
 Just buy one from your local hardware store or home improvement.